-What Treatments Options Are Available for Degenerative Discs at Coastal Spine?
+What Treatment Options Are Available For Degenerative Discs At Coastal Spine?

 Coastal Spine has several methods of providing degenerative disc treatments:

-If physical therapy alone does not relieve the pain, cortisone injections or epidural steroid injections by our specialty-trained physical medicine and rehabilitation physicians will be directed to the pinched nerve or nerves in question.
-Often, a series of these may help to break the pain cycle
+If physical therapy alone does not relieve the pain, our specialty-trained physical medicine and rehabilitation physicians can perform cortisone or epidural steroid injections.
+These will be directed to the pinched nerve or nerves in question.
+Often, a series of these may help to break the pain cycle.

 Our specialists are likely to prescribe anti-inflammatory medications to help reduce swelling issues associated with a herniated disc.